 All AP and IB test results should be sent soon in order to have the credits applied to your freshman’s college transcript before orientation.

-Shop “college” or “dorm room” sales.
-Visit the websites for the Container Store, Target and Bed, Bath & Beyond to sign-up for special sales, coupons and downloadable packing lists.
+Visit the websites for the Container Store, Target, and Bed, Bath & Beyond to sign-up for special sales, coupons, and downloadable packing lists.

 You don’t need to buy everything the college suggests.
-My key items to bring include chargers for all electronic devices, a fan since it will still technically be summer when the semester starts, a power strip, favorite snack foods, rain gear, memory sticks, mini toolkit and a reusable water bottle.
-For more essentials, check out my post on packing suggestions from other parents, college students and recent grads.
+My key items to bring include chargers for all electronic devices, a fan since it will still technically be summer when the semester starts, a power strip, favorite snack foods, rain gear, memory sticks, dorm tool kit and a reusable water bottle.
+For more essentials, click here packing suggestions from other parents

 My next guest post will cover what to expect after you drop your freshman off at college.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 JOIN ONE OR ALL OF OUR FACEBOOK GROUPS:

 Anne Vaccaro Brady created the blog, “Parents’ Guide to the College Puzzle,” where she shares information and insight on the college admissions process and the freshman experience for parents and students.
 She holds a degree in journalism from Syracuse University and has been an editor for national magazines, including the teen magazine Sassy, and worked in public affairs for Purchase College, SUNY.
 She is a freelance writer and college admissions essay coach.
 The younger of her 2 children graduates college this month, bringing to an end her life as a college parent.